Tuur123/ResearchProject/Readme.md

 drone resolution is not that great, scanning complex qr codes is not feasible

-if someone uses phone of someone else, we can detect this because we will have 2 faces with the some qr code
+if someone uses phone of someone else, we can detect this because we will have 2 faces with the same qr code

 not possible to run face identification on windows, running it on ubuntu vm